-During the last several semesters our art history majors have interned at the following places: The Whitney Museum of Art, the Museum of Biblical Art, and St. John the Divine
+During the last several semesters our art history majors have interned at the following places: The Barnes Foundation, The Whitney Museum of Art, the Museum of Biblical Art, St. John the Divine, and Salmagundi Art Club.

 Jacqueline Scanlon Spring 2011

 "During the Spring 2011 semester, I spent three months at the Cathedral of St. John The Divine as an intern.
 Due to my interest in architecture, the Cathedral gave me the tools to learn more about Gothic Revival architecture in a setting that places emphasis on how cathedrals would have actually been built int he Midel Ages.
 During that time I shadowed tours, researched and presented my own tour to the public and conducted further research on the chapel screens.
 I gained a great deal of knowledge about the process of creating a tour and the research that goes into it.
 My specific interest is architectural history.
 My internship at the Cathedral has helped build on the knowledge given to me by my art history degree and physics minor.

 "The tours, specifically creating the tour from research to presentation will also help me in my career as an art historian.
 I learned how to make a presentation from start to finish with freedom to pick and choose my own path.
 I have also learned to make the tour flexible so as to fit the group that I am presenting the material to.

 "It was also during my tours that most of my education at Wagner came together to help make the intership a more meaningful experience for both me and the visitors.
 I drew on my speech class, as well as multiple art history and physics classes.
 I was even able to use my Italian course to help two visitors from Italy understand the material the tour was on.
 During my time as a tour guide, I also learned the importance of using multiple examples to explain architecture to the visitors to the Cathedral.